ceph/ceph/doc/rados/operations/pools.rst

 .. _erasure code profile: ../erasure-code-profile

 :Description: For **erasure** pools only.
 Use the `erasure code profile`_.
 It
               must be an existing profile as defined by **osd erasure-code-profile set**.

 :Type: String
 :Required: No.

-When you create a pool, set the number of placement groups to a reasonable value (e.g., ``100``).
-Consider the total number of placement groups per OSD too.
-Placement groups are computationally expensive, so performance will degrade when you have many pools with many placement groups (e.g., 50 pools with 100 placement groups each).
-The point of diminishing returns depends upon the power of the OSD host.

-See `Placement Groups`_ for details on calculating an appropriate number of placement groups for your pool.
+``--autoscale-mode=<on,off,warn>``

+:Description: Autoscale mode

+:Type: String
+:Required: No.
+:Default:  The default behavior is controlled by the ``osd pool default pg autoscale mode`` option.

+If you set the autoscale mode to ``on`` or ``warn``, you can let the system autotune or recommend changes to the number of placement groups in your pool based on actual usage.
+If you leave it off, then you should refer to `Placement Groups`_ for more information.

 .. _Placement Groups: ../placement-groups